-If you are struggling to find on ways, where are the exact cracks or holes then try to check at the night time by switching off all the lights inside the room and flash the light from the other side of the room and try to identify from which area the light is coming in?
+If you are struggling to find ways, where are the exact cracks or holes then try to check at night time by switching off all the lights inside the room and flash the light from the other side of the room.

-Door and windows are the major area in the room which cause soundwaves gets space to pass-through from one side to another hence look around and fix a couple of issues with door and window.
+The door and windows are the major area in the room which cause soundwaves gets space to pass-through from one side to another hence look around and fix a couple of issues with the door and window.

 If you have filled all the gaps and cracks around the frame then this time is to look first with the glass window which is generally of a single layer.

 Due to a single layer, it can be thinner in width, so better to install a 2nd layer of glazing on the existing glass layer with a minimum spacing of 6 mm.